MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/configure-identity-provider.md

 1. Open the [Application Registration Portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).

+2. Select **New Registration**.
+3. Provide the user-facing display name for this application

+ > [!NOTE]
+ > The name of the application in the UI can be changed later.

-2. Select your app to view its properties, or click the "New Registration" button.
-Find the **Redirect URI** section for the app.
+4. Find the **Redirect URI** section for the app.

-3. In the dropdown menu, make sure **Web** is selected.
-Update the URL to your authentication endpoint.
-For the TypeScript/Node.js and C# sample apps on GitHub, the redirect URLs will be similar to this:
+5. In the dropdown menu, select **Web**.
+6. Update the URL to authentication endpoint.
+For example, the redirect URL for TypeScript/Node.js and C# sample apps on GitHub is as follows:

     Redirect URLs: `https://<hostname>/bot-auth/simple-start`